steviecurran/SQL2pandas/README.md

 **SQL commands in pandas**.

-SQL emulator using Python pandas functions.
-Has the advantages:
+SQL commands using Python pandas functions.
+This has the advantages:

 • The functions can easily be stored for future use

-• Can pass the output of one fucntion in input to another
+• Can pass the output of one function in input to another

-• Sigificantly less code
+• Requires gificantly less code - SQL gets very clunky very quickly

 • Functions can be made interactive